-Our lead instructor is a Nationally Registered Emergency Medical Technician (EMT).
-A former military flight medic and law enforcement tactical medic, George taught CPR (Cardiopulmonary Resuscitation) and First Aid for the American Heart Association (AHA), Red Cross, and the US government.
+Our lead instructor is a Nationally Registered Emergency Medical Technician (NREMT), and a registered Arizona Emergency Medical Care Technician (EMCT).
+He is a National Association of EMTs certified Tactical Emergency Casualty Care instructor.
+A former 7-level military flight medic and law enforcement tactical medic, George taught American Heart Association (AHA) BLS / CPR (Cardiopulmonary Resuscitation) and First Aid for the Military Training Network of the Uniformed Services University of Health Sciences, the Red Cross, and the US government.
 He was also a military Self-Aid and Buddy Care instructor.

 Heloderma Medical, a division of Heloderm LLC, is an ASHI (American Safety and Health Institute) authorized training center.
 ASHI is a CPR and First Aid teaching and accrediting organization, using the same 2015 guidelines as AHA and Red Cross.
 ASHI programs we can certify you in include: